TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Fixed a bug where Nemesis Commando would be invulnerable after exiting the portal for the first stage.
 * Executioner
 	* Fixed kill assists not counting towards Ion Manipulator stocks and increased window for which attacks will count as kill assists.
+* Items
+    * Needles no longer spams debug logs, and also now checks that the target is not on the same team as the attacker when applying the debuff.

 ### 0.4.4